Geometric rigidity of simple modules for algebraic groups: Application of high weight theory

 For the last sentence, we apply \cref{thm:Drigid}. \end{proof}

-In the context of \cref{rem:noncan}, the next theorem observes how restrictive the demand is for a division ring $D$ to be the endomorphism algebra $\End_G(V)$ for $V$ a simple $G$-module.
+Recall Definition \ref{defn:psplitting} of a $p$-splitting field for a $k$-algebra, and Remark \ref{rem:noncan}, which observes that there is no hope in general of such a field being unique.
+In the light of this, the next theorem observes how restrictive the demand is for a division ring $D$ to be the endomorphism algebra $\End_G(V)$ for $V$ a simple $G$-module.
 In other words, the division algebras arising through \cref{lem:schur} come from a particularly special class.

 \begin{theorem} Let $D:=\End_G(V)$ for $V$ a simple $G$-module.
 Then there is a unique $p$-splitting field $E/k$ for $D$, and $E/k$ is Galois.
-This field identifies as the splitting field of a maximal torus $T$ in the image $\barG$ of $G$ in $\GL(V)$ \end{theorem} \begin{proof} The existence of the unique minimal extension $E/k$ and its property of being Galois is a consequence of the discussion in \cite[\S8.12]{Bor91}. \footnote{See \href{https://mathoverflow.net/questions/142801/splitting-field-of-a-torus}{MathOverflow 142801} for an in-depth analysis of this point.}
+This field identifies as the splitting field of a maximal torus $T$ in the image $\barG$ of $G$ in $\GL(V)$ \end{theorem} \begin{proof} The existence of the unique splitting field $E/k$ for the torus $T$, and its property of being Galois is a consequence of the discussion in \cite[\S8.12]{Bor91}.\footnote{See \href{https://mathoverflow.net/questions/142801/splitting-field-of-a-torus}{MathOverflow 142801} for an in-depth analysis of this point.}